Jordan Thelen (LGS 2010)

 Professional Accreditation: Chartered Institute of Management Accountants (CIMA)

-I moved to the Canadian practice in August 2016 from EY UK (London), where I had worked since graduation from Durham University in 2013 (where I studied Economics).
+I moved to Canada in August 2016 with EY (following a three month secondment) from EY UK (London), where I had worked since graduation from Durham University in 2013 (where I studied Economics).
 Throughout my career, I have mainly worked in the Healthcare industry, across many facets: digital transformation (creating apps), strategy development, operational improvement, financial reviews.
-Other experience has been in strategic financial planning for Local Governments as well as in the Air Transportation and Mining & Metals industries.
+Other experience has been in strategic financial planning for Local Governments.

 "my focus is financial sustainability, balancing the budget through efficiencies"